f-cal/f-cal.github.io/README.md

 # Code snippet

 Proposed loss function, f-Cal, is very simple to implement in a few lines of code.
 Here we provide a code snippet, implementing f-Cal, in under 30 lines of code.
-Here we implement distribution matching loss using wasserstein distance.
+We implement distribution matching loss using wasserstein distance.

 ```python
 import torch